renzbagaporo-powerx/s32g2_image_flashing/README.md

 ### Hardware Setup

-1. Configure the board boot mode switches to boot from serial.
-On `S32G-VNP-RDB2UG` this is on section 3.6.
+1. Configure the board boot mode switches to boot from serial (see section 3.6 of the S32G-VNP-RDB2 User Guide)
-2. Connect host to the board via it's UART0 USB port.
-The following instructions assume it appears as `/dev/ttyUSB0`.
+2. Connect host to the board via its UART0 USB port
+   - The following instructions assume the device appears as `/dev/ttyUSB0`
+   - Use `dmesg | grep tty` to find the actual device name if different

 ### Flashing